 - Throughout the semester students develop a portfolio to document, analyze and reflect on their experiences

 Students receive 4 SLU units during their study at TWC program.
 The internship course counts for 2 units.
-The Friday seminar and the elective course during the week each count for 1 SLU unit.
+The Career Readiness Program and the elective course during the week each count for 1 SLU unit.

 All students will stay in a state-of-the-art residential and academic facility near Capitol Hill.

 See the Washington Center's website for program dates.
 The Fall semester typically begins in late August and ends in early December.
 The Spring semester typically begins in late January and ends in early May.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the student's participation in the program.
 This includes a program-specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock as well as safety and security while abroad.

 If you are interested in learning more about The Washington Center program please contact one of the following people.

 CIIS Office: Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.